Induced Minor Models. I. Structural Properties and Algorithmic Consequences: A structural approach for the case of K2,3

-\section{Detecting a broken wheel}
+\subsection{Detecting a broken wheel}

 We give here a polynomial-time algorithm to detect a broken wheel in a graph with no long prism, no pyramid, and no theta.
-Note that detecting a broken wheel in general is an NP-complete problem, even when restricted to bipartite graphs.
-The proof can be found in~\cite{MR3289471}.
-Note that this article addresses the question of the detection of wheels (broken or not), however, the proof (of~\cite[Theorem 4]{MR3289471}) that detecting a wheel is NP-complete proves without a single modification that detecting a broken wheel is NP-complete.
+Recall that detecting a broken wheel in general is an \NP-complete problem.
+Note that this article addresses the question of the detection of wheels (broken or not), however, the proof (of~\cite[Theorem 4]{MR3289471}) that detecting a wheel is \textsf{NP}-complete proves without a single modification that detecting a broken wheel is \textsf{NP}-complete.

 Let $W = (H, x)$ be a broken wheel.
 Since $W$ is broken, it contains at least two sectors of length at least~2, say $P= a\dots b$ and $R = c\dots d$.
 We orient $H$ clockwise and assume that $a, b, c$, and $d$ appear clockwise in this order along $H$.
 We denote by $Q$ the path of $H$ from $b$ to $c$ that does not contain $a$ and $d$.
 We denote by $S$ the path of $H$ from $d$ to $a$ that does not contain $b$ and $c$.
 Note that